Hotfix Dynamic Hot Repair

-Some updates merely consist of a few lines of bug code fixes, and some projects may wish to dynamically repair these directly during the game's running process, instead of forcing players to restart the current game App.
-Currently, versions other than the hot reload version do not support reloading hot update assemblies.
-Even the hot loading version, because it supports completely uninstalling an assembly and reloading a completely new assembly, has many restrictions and requirements, which is highly intrusive to business code.
+Some updates are just a few lines of bug fixes, and some developers might want to dynamically fix them while the game is running, rather than forcing players to restart the current game app.
+Currently, versions other than the Hot Reload Edition don't support reloading hot update assemblies.
+Even the hot reload version, despite supporting complete unloading of assemblies and reloading of entirely new assemblies, has many limitations and requirements for code, making it highly intrusive to business code.

-Hotfix technology is specifically designed to solve such occasions for dynamically fixing bugs.
-It can fix bugs in hot update modules in an unnoticeable way during runtime, and it is non-intrusive to business code.
+Hotfix technology is specifically designed to solve such dynamic bug fixing scenarios.
+It can fix bugs in hot update modules at runtime without affecting the user experience, and it's non-intrusive to business code.

 Advantages

-• Dynamically fix code bugs without needing to restart the game App
+- Dynamically fixes code bugs without needing to restart the game app

-• Can fix any code in hot update assemblies (including flagship version DHE assemblies), including static member functions, generic functions, asynchronous functions, etc.
+- Can fix any code in hot update assemblies (including DHE assemblies in Ultimate Edition), including static member functions, generic functions, async functions, etc.

-• Easy to use, non-intrusive to business code, no need to modify any business code
+- Simple to use, non-intrusive to business code, requires no modification of any business code

-• No limit on the number of fixes, multiple fixes can be made during app runtime.
-For example, after publishing version v1 and fixing, if other bugs are found, then publish version v2 for the fix
+- No limit on the number of fixes; can be applied multiple times during app runtime.
+For example, after releasing v1 fix, other bugs are discovered and v2 fix can be released immediately

-• Can only fix the function body, cannot modify type definitions (such as changing class names, adding or deleting fields, adding or deleting functions, modifying function signatures, etc.)
+- Can only fix function bodies, cannot modify type definitions (such as changing class names, adding/removing fields, adding/removing functions, modifying function signatures, etc.)

-• Each fix will load a hot update assembly, and the memory of the previously loaded assembly cannot be released, causing some memory leaks
+- Each fix loads a hot update assembly once; previously loaded assembly memory cannot be released, causing some memory leakage

 Usage